Rainy season japan: When and How to prepare?

 weather forecast

-Chapter 2: When is Rainy Season in 2024?
+Chapter 2: When is Rainy Season Japan This Year?

 The table below shows the rainy season dates from the Japan Meteorological Agency.
 It includes the prediction for 2024, last year’s dates, and the average dates.
 In most of Japan, the rainy season starts in early June and ends in mid-July.
 In Okinawa, it starts about a month earlier, in mid-May.
-The Japan Meteorological Agency will release more predictions soon, and we will update you with the latest information.

 Source: Japan Meteorological Agency